michalroj/ontologies/contexts/README.md

   6. dateRead: the date the book was read
   7. comment: a short note about the book, one or two sentences usually covering the first impressions after the book have been read.
   8. review: a more systematic, longer description of the book usually taking the form of a review with personal remarks.
+  9. keywords: keywords (optional) to be used if a position has some specific feature (e.g. is a mandatory reading or has won a prize)

  Context:
  In the file [personal_reading_log_context_lite.jsonld](personal_reading_log_context_lite.jsonld) there is the first version of the context specified using the concepts / relations